avaneesh1999/avaneesh1999/README.md

 - 🌱 I’m currently learning about design patterns and architecture.
 - 🤔 I’m always grateful for some help with growing as a programmer.
 - ⚡ fun fact: I love to listen to podcasts and play cricket.
-- 🎓 pursuing CSE from AKTU.
+- 🎓 CSE from AKTU.
 - 💬 Ask me about anything!

 <br />